secondbit/getsby/content/interview/tdd.md

----
++++
-layout: interview
+date = "2013-11-09"
-name: Thomas David Dalladay
+id = "tdd"
-image: tdd.jpg
+name = "Thomas David Dalladay" image = "tdd.jpg"
-twitter: cordialitea
+twitter = "cordialitea"
-intro: "I&rsquo;m a games developer and photographer in my late twenties.
+intro = "I&rsquo;m a games developer and photographer in my late twenties.
 I&rsquo;m also co-administer and a writer for Eye of Harmony&mdash;a collaborative Science Fiction blog."
----
++++

 ## Diagnosis